 - 54% of consumers want to see more video content from a brand or business they support.
 This goes to show that the demand for video content is also increasing.

-- 87% of marketing professionals use video as a marketing tool.
-More businesses are including video content as part of their digital marketing strategy.
+- 86% of marketing professionals use video as a marketing tool.

 - Videos are a consumers’ favorite type of content to see from a brand on social media.
 Consumers expect more video content.